mhdhassan99/gallery-app/README.md

 ## User Stories + (features)
 ### as a user
 1: i should see a home page with all the pictures
-2: I should be able to login (login button)

 3: after login I should be able to like pictures,(like button)
 4: comment on pictures. (comment form???)
 5: edit comments and delete comments (edit form?
 Delete button)
-6: give picture a rating.
-(5 star System?)
 7: I should be able to put pictures in favorites. (favorite button)

 ## advanced stories
+2: I should be able to login (login button)
 1: sort by like
 2: sort my favorites.
 3: filter favorites